harnonlabs/core-services.en/help/interface/cookies-first-party.md

     **Secure** - For example, the hostname `smetrics.example.com` points to: `example.com.adobedc.net`.

 >[!NOTE]
 > In the past, Adobe recommended that customers setup two CNAME, one for HTTPS and one for HTTP.
 Since it is a best practice to encrypt traffic and most browsers are strongly discouraging HTTP, we no longer recommend setting up a CNAME for HTTP.
-If you need to configure your CNAME for HTTP, please reach out to Adobe Customer Care.
+Contact Adobe Customer Care to configure your CNAME for HTTP.

 1. When the CNAME is in place, Adobe works with DigiCert to purchase and install a certificate on Adobe's production servers.